 What to Wear on a Disney Cruise

 Disney cruises are very kid-friendly and are therefore pretty casual overall.
-During the day (for warm weather destinations) many people will be in very casual clothing if they aren’t on the pool deck or an excursion.
+During the day (for warm weather destinations), many people will be in very casual clothing if they aren't on the pool deck or on an excursion.

-You’ll also want to consider the excursions you have booked.
-There may be specific requirements of what you’ll need to bring, like closed-toe shoes.
-If you are going to be doing a lot of walking, you’ll want to bring along comfortable walking shoes.
+You'll also want to consider the excursions you have booked.
+There may be specific requirements for what you need to bring, such as closed-toe shoes.
+If you'll be doing a lot of walking, you'll want to bring comfortable walking shoes.

 There are lots of photo opportunities in the evenings, especially on dress-up or formal nights, so that could be a great excuse for some more formal family photos.

-On the first evening, it’s not a guarantee that your checked luggage will arrive in time for dinner (especially if you have early dining time).
-That day is always cruise casual, so wear something on board that you’ll want to wear to dinner or pack something appropriate in your cruise day bag.
+On the first evening, it's not guaranteed that your checked luggage will arrive in time for dinner (especially if you have an early dining time).
+That day is always cruise casual, so wear something on board that you'll want to wear to dinner or pack something appropriate in your cruise day bag.

 Dining Dress Codes

 Some general dinner dress guidelines are provided by the Disney Cruise Line.
 These vary by the length of your sailing.
-You’ll want to check with them, however, before relying on this information because it’s always subject to change.
+You'll want to check with them before relying on this information, however, because it's always subject to change.

 Regardless of the dress guidelines, swimsuits or tank tops shouldn't be worn at dinner.

-Cruise Casual: This is the most casual of the guidelines.
-The first dinner of your sailing on embarkation day is cruise casual, and if you have a longer sailing, you’ll likely have more cruise casual days.
-This is when you can “come as you are” and wear pretty much whatever you’d like.
+Cruise Casual: This is the most casual guideline.
+The first dinner of your sailing on embarkation day is cruise casual, and if you have a longer sailing, you'll likely have more cruise casual days.
+This is when you can "come as you are" and wear pretty much whatever you'd like.

 Pirate Night: Pirate Night is a unique event on the Disney Cruise Line.
 While dressing up for pirate night is entirely optional, you will see lots of families taking part wearing pirate attire - including the adults.

 Dressing up in pirate costumes is optional.
-Some guests opt to go cruise casual, some will only wear a bandana, some wear pirate t-shirts, and others will choose an entire costume (Captain Jack Sparrow is especially popular).
-It’s up to you.
+Some guests opt for cruise casual, some wear only a bandana, some wear pirate t-shirts, and others choose an entire costume (Captain Jack Sparrow is especially popular).
+It's up to you.

 Dress-Up Night: This optional dress code is where you'll pull out your most formal items.
 These would include suits for men and dresses/pant suits for women.

 This is optional on the Disney Cruise Line, which is great for families with kids who may not want to dress up for dinner.
-There will be lots of photo opportunities in the lobby on the evening of dress-up night.
-But there isn’t a strict dress code.
+There will be plenty of photo opportunities in the lobby on dress-up night.
+But there isn't a strict dress code.

 Formal/Semi-Formal Nights: Longer sailings offer formal and semi-formal nights.
 These are also optional and are similar to dress-up nights.
 Like on dress-up nights, photo opportunities will be available.

-1923 on the Disney Wish: New on the Disney Wish is 1923, one of the three main dining rooms that are part of the rotational dining experience.
-Some of the guests on the Disney Wish have started dressing up in 20s apparel for their dinner in 1923.
+1923 on the Disney Wish: New on the Disney Wish is 1923, one of the three main dining rooms in the rotational dining experience.
+Some of the guests on the Disney Wish have started dressing in 1920s attire for their dinner in 1923.

 This is unofficial and completely optional, but you will see some guests dressed up each night.
 This isn't one of the themed nights on the cruise, however.
 Guests will have their dinner rotation at 1923 on different nights, so you'll see people in 1920s attire on different evenings.